Halle Berry Gives Instagram Followers Unique View Of Her Glammed Up Look, Shares Some Huge News

 “I’m so proud of you Momma Berry,” another added.

-Berry has shared plenty of updates with followers, showing the intense training she went through to prepare for the role and keeping her fans up to date with milestones in its production.
+Berry has shared plenty of updates showing the intense training she went through to prepare for the role, and keeping her fans up to date with milestones in its production.